descope/angular-sdk/README.md

 ```

 `DescopeInterceptor`:
-* is configured for requests that urls contain one of `pathsToIntercept`
+* is configured for requests that urls contain one of `pathsToIntercept`.
+If not provided it will be used for all requests.
 * attaches session token as `Authorization` header in `Bearer <token>` format
-* if requests get with `401` or `403` it automatically attempts to refresh session
+* if requests get response with `401` or `403` it automatically attempts to refresh session
 * if refresh attempt is successful, it automatically retries original request, otherwise it fails with original error